illuminatech/url-trailing-slash/README.md

 ```

 You can control trailing slash presence per each resource route using options 'trailingSlashOnly' and 'trailingSlashExcept' options.
-These ones behave in similar to regular 'only' and 'except', specifying list of resource controller methods, which should
+These behave in similar to regular 'only' and 'except', specifying list of resource controller methods, which should
 or should not have a trailing slash in their URL.
 For example:

 ```php